cestastanford/hdlab-web/_posts/2015-10-21-palladio-release-1-1-release-notes.md

 5. Map View: At the request of our friends at Mapbox, we added Mapbox branding when using Mapbox tiles.
 6. Saving a project: Fixed a bug where saving a project would kill links/extensions.
 7. General: Fixed a bug where font-awesome drag icon was not appearing.
-8. Facet Filter: Fixed a bug where adding a dimension triggered multiple updates.
+8. Facet Filter: Fixed a bug where adding a dimension triggered multiple updates, causing slowness.
 9. Data Refine: For a while, if you needed to remove a table that was extended from the primary table in order to fix it and re-load it, the re-load would fail.
 That has been fixed.
 10. Timespan Filter: Fixed a problem where filter settings were not saved with the Palladio save file (download).
 11. Facet Filter: Fixed a display problem that caused dimensions to stack.